aantsa/TicTacToe/README.md

 ## Installation
-Download all the files that this repository.
+Download all the files that this repository has.

 ## How to run
 ### Prerequisites